logaretm/vee-validate/docs/src/templates/markdown/rules/validations.md

 ### [required](#rule-required)

 The field under validation must have a non-empty value.
 By default all validators pass the validation if they have "empty values" unless they are required.
-Those empty values are: empty string, undefined, null.
+Those empty values are: empty strings, `undefined`, `null`, and `false`.

 <input v-validate="'required'" data-vv-as="field" :class="{'input': true, 'is-danger': errors.has('required_field') }" name="required_field" type="text" placeholder="Is Required">
 <span v-show="errors.has('required_field')" class="help is-danger">{{ errors.first('required_field') }}</span>